siemens/gencmpclient/README.md

 (or `make -f Makefile_v1`).

-The result is in, for instance, `libgencmp.so.2.0`.
+The result is in, for instance, `libgencmp.so.2.2`.
-This also builds all required dependencies
-(such as `libsecutils.so.2.0` and possibly `libcmp.so.2.0`)
-and a CLI application (`./cmpClient`), which is intended for demonstration, test, and exploration purposes.
+On Linux and macOS, this also builds all required dependencies (such as `libsecutils.so.2.1` and possibly `libcmp.so.2.0`) and a CLI application (`./cmpClient`), which is intended for demonstration, test, and exploration purposes.

+When getting the compiler error: `'openssl/openssl_backport.h' file not found` likely `include/genericCMPClient_config.h` is outdated and contains `#define USE_LIBCMP` although the environment variable `USE_LIBCMP` is not set.
+In such situations, `make clean`  (or `make -f Makefile_v1 clean`) helps to reset it to a consistent state.

 ### Building on Windows

 When using CMake, `libgencmp` can be built natively under Windows.
-This requires `GENCMP_NO_SECUTILS` because libSecUtils and the CLI application are not supported on native Windows builds.
-When building on Windows, CMake automatically implies `GENCMP_NO_SECUTILS=1`, showing the warning:
+This requires setting the environment variable `GENCMP_NO_SECUTILS` because libSecUtils and the CLI application are not supported there.
+When building on Windows without this option, CMake automatically implies `GENCMP_NO_SECUTILS=1`, showing the warning:

 ```
 Implying GENCMP_NO_SECUTILS because with native Windows builds, libSecUtils and CLI are not supported so far